citrix/workspace-windows-vcsdk/docs/architecture.md

 The following is an overview of client-server data exchange using a virtual channel:

-1. The client connects to the server running XenApp or XenDesktop.
+1. The client connects to the server running Citrix Virtual Apps and Desktops.
 The client passes information about the virtual channels it supports to the server.